How I Stopped Worrying and Learned to Love Design Thinking

 Everyone should learn Agile, but engineers still write the code.

 Everyone should learn Lean, but business people and product managers still design the business model (and solve pricing, and do customer acquisition, and sales, and watch metrics, etc etc. I know you’re tired.).

 Everyone should learn Design Thinking.
 But also remember that a mature designer has the mastery — the expertise — to effectively envision the world as it could be, and make a plan for how to get there.

 As Design Thinking gains greater acceptance as a powerful tool for innovation, I think we’ll see more people who are design literate.
 They will understand both Design Thinking and Design Doing: what it takes to design something great.
 And they’ll realize it’s hard, and takes training and practice.

 When companies become design literate, they’ll use design thinking to solve problems such as improving team dynamics or coming up with a product line extension.
 Design Thinking is a terrific approach for coming up with viable ideas for innovative improvement.
 But design itself is much more.

 Design is the art of the making the complex clear, the disordered ordered, the unusable usable.
-So when companies run into a truly intractable challenge such as a complex tool menu that needs sorting out, or integrating an algorithm that doesn’t make sense to users, or finding a market application for a crazy bit of new technology… the first they’ll want to do is a hire a good designer.
+So when companies run into a truly intractable challenge such as a complex tool menu that needs sorting out, or integrating an algorithm that doesn’t make sense to users, or finding a market application for a crazy bit of new technology… the first thing they’ll want to do is a hire a good designer.